rob-blackbourn/StripLayout/StripLayout/doc/README.md

 		statusRow.setLayoutData(new StripData(true, false, new Margin(3, 0, 3, 3)));

 The first row is a `Composite` as we want it to contain a number of child controls.
-It should have a fixed height, but fill in the horizontal direction, so the `StripData` gets `true` for `fillHorizontal` and `false` for `fillVertical`.
+It should have a fixed height, and fill in the horizontal direction, so the `StripData` gets `true` for `fillHorizontal` and `false` for `fillVertical`.
-The first row gets a bottom margin of 3 on the left, top, and bottom, to distance itself from the shell..
+The first row gets a margin of 3 on the left, top, and bottom, to create space between the shell and itself.

 The second row should fill the remaining area, to we set both fills to `true`.
 It has a margin on all sides to distance itself from the shell to the left and right,